redwoodjs/redwood/docs/docs/cli-commands.md

 15:04:51 api | ► http://localhost:8911/graphql/
 ```

-Using `--forward` (alias `--fwd`), you can pass one or more Webpack Dev Server [config options](https://webpack.js.org/configuration/dev-server/).
+Using `--forward` (alias `--fwd`), you can pass one or more Vite Dev Server [config options](https://vitejs.dev/guide/cli#vite).
 The following will run the dev server, set the port to `1234`, and disable automatic browser opening.

 ```bash
 ~/redwood-app$ yarn redwood dev --fwd="--port=1234 --open=false"